 ⁕ ⁕ ⁕ ⁕ ⁕

-By outlining specific competencies we can build a clear scale for each of them.
-Taking that scales as a background we can ask simple questions to ourselves and to the other people.
-Thus we can identify any competence in an easy and intuitive way.
+By outlining specific competencies we can define a clear evaluation scale for each of them.
+Taking that scales as a background for interviewing we can ask simple and transparent questions to candidates, employees and ourselves.
 And that is the very core of modern HR.

 P. S. Every formal scale has both positive and negative parts of the axis.
 And zero-knowledge (knowing nothing) is much better than having the experience that has taught us wrong things – we usually make mistakes being sure of something and having a wrong background at the same time.
 'Cause in that case we do mistakes with fanatic confidence and listening to nobody.